-Consider though, that there’s a strong psychological incentive for human beings to provide an explanation for coincidences: we want to feel in control.
+Consider however, that there’s a strong psychological incentive for human beings to provide an explanation for coincidences: we want to feel in control.

-A mother loses her child in the mall, but soon finds him again.
+A mother loses her child at the mall, but soon finds him again.

 “I just knew where to look.
 It’s a mother’s intuition.”

 A man who doesn’t gamble is suddenly inspired to buy a lottery ticket, and wins $10,000.